 To help the “Crowner” (or “Coroner”) decide these five questions, he summoned all the men from the surrounding villages to give evidence.
 Later, this evolved into a jury selected to hear the evidence.

 The role of the coroner has been modified over the centuries.
 Today in Ontario, coroners are physicians appointed to serve the communities in which they live.
-The duties, activities and powers of coroners are defined in the Coroners Act, 1990 (the Act).
-This Act is the legislated authority and reference for inquests.
+The duties, activities and powers of coroners are defined in the Coroners Act, 1990.
+This act is the legislated authority and reference for inquests.
 Death investigation is a provincial jurisdiction and other provinces and territories may have different systems and legislation governing the proceedings they conduct.

 There are five questions that must be answered when investigating a death: